tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/02-Stu_Probability_Distribution_of_Potential_Outcomes/README.md

 # Free Throw Simulation

 In this activity, a coach wants to know how one of his players may perform in the long-run when it comes to free throws.
-The player has a free throw accuracy of approximately `70%` and therefore makes a free throw about `7` out of `10` times.
+The player has a free throw accuracy of approximately `70%` and therefore makes on average `7` free throws for every `10` shots.
 The coach wants to know the likelihood of the player making `10` straight free throws in a single session.

-Create a Monte Carlo simulation

-Harold's company is looking to build a diversified stock portfolio.
-So far, they've added `JNJ` (Johnson & Johnson) and `HD` (Home Depot) which both reside with the the Healthcare and Consumer Discretionary sectors, respectively.
-However, now they want to add a third technology sector stock to the mix, in particular, a semiconductor stock.

-As a result, Harold has been asked by his manager to research a set of 5 semiconductor stocks to add to the currently existing portfolio.
-In order to properly create a diversified portfolio which tends to minimize long-term volatility/risk, stocks within the portfolio should be as uncorrelated as possible so as to create a counter-balance effect (when some stocks fall in price, others may rise in price).

-Therefore, use the Pandas library to help Harold analyze 5 semiconductor stocks -- `INTC`, `AMD`, `MU`, `NVDA`, `TSM` -- and choose the stock with the least correlation to `JNJ` and `HD`.
+Create a Monte Carlo simulation with `1000` simulations of `10` free throws to analyze the player's frequency distribution of made free throws and the corresponding probability distribution of made free throws to determine the likelihood of the player making `10` straight free throws.

 ## Instructions